 The deal reportedly includes 81 properties anchored with major retail tenants and grocery centers, according to a press release.
 Upon completion of the deal, AFIN will reportedly will have a portfolio that will include over 1,000 properties and 29 million square feet.

-American Finance Trust plans to rename itself to “The Necessity Retail REIT” at completion of the deal, in the first quarter of 2022.
+American Finance Trust plans to rename itself to “The Necessity Retail REIT” (NASDAQ:RTL) at completion of the deal, in the first quarter of 2022.

 Numerous AFIN shareholders have filed lawsuits involving AFIN, including class action lawsuits involving AFIN’s merger with another AR Global REIT, American Realty Capital – Retail Centers of America, in which the plaintiffs alleged that the company did not outline the possible negative impacts of the merger on the financial performance of the REIT in its registration statement.